woudsma/woudsma.github.io/source/_posts/how-we-reduced-our-re-renders-by-80-with-react-redux-and-custom-context.md

   /**
    * Get (aka select) some values from the form store with 'useFormSelector'.
-   * It's no problem to use these hooks inside other hooks.
+   * It's no problem to use these hooks inside other hooks like this.
    */
   const formId = useFormSelector(formIdSelector);
   const validationRules = useFormSelector(validationRulesSelector);